davidedelvento/Rpi-pico-i2c-example/README.md

 Worker sent data
 ```

-As it is obvious, `i2c_write_raw_blocking` it is not blocking and the data is sent before the controller is ready to receive, which causes the bus to stall.
+As it is obvious, `i2c_write_raw_blocking` is not blocking, which might be ok if the data fits the FIFO.
+However the data appears to go into a black hole and never reach the controller, even leaving the code run for many more iterations than shown here.
+I speculate that the data is sent before the controller is ready to receive it, which causes the bus (and hence the controller) to stall.
+Something is broken on the worker side, because otherwise it should (eventually) hang too, and instead it doesn't.
 Looking at the source code of the `i2c_write_raw_blocking` function, it seems correct to me, so I speculate this is a hardware issue.

 ## Possible workaround
-Obviously in most cases one could not or would not want to add just waits in the worker code, so using interrupts is the obvious solution.
+Obviously in most cases one could not or would not want to add carefully crafted and prone-to-break waits in the worker code, so using interrupts is the obvious solution.
 I put some stud example of that approach commented out in the code.
 As is it's not working and my time to work on this issue today is over.

 Credits: https://github.com/vmilea/pico_i2c_slave/